miklevin/MikeLev.in/_posts/2025-02-21-kickstarting-ai.md

 point that works as a beachhead or foothold.
 And that's this weekend.

 I need that starting nub on the linear workflow.

+Things tank in quality when you get to love them.
+The very quality that makes a thing love-worthy gets it onto the radar of opportunistic profiteers looking to maximize income and squeeze that lemon.
+You'll see this in popular products all the time.
+They become famous and well known for some quality, and then they ship off the manufacturing to the lowest bidder in China, and BAM!
+Quality tanks, and this super-awesome product that was a secret weapon of early adopter insiders, often a sort of product-cult, become disenfranchised and alienated, but the company doesn't care because they're raking in the bucks.
+On rare occasion the story will be the reverse, like Harley Davidson.
+You want to be that exception, and it come from applying well known business principles from the likes of Peter Ducker and Edwards Demming.
+The former being the get-and-keep customers guy, and the later being the quality-management guy.
+Together, you get things like the Harley Davidson bounce back, when it could have gone the downward spiral direction of so many other love-worthy products.

+I'm trying to make the starting point of my project love-worthy.
+It's like the joyful framework idea of Ruby on Rails, but updated for Python in a post-template, post-JavaScript, post-scaling world.
+Yup.
+No templates like jina2 or mako, no JavaScript frameworks like React or Vue, and no arbitrary constraints or limitations on single-instance versions because it has to scale in the cloud.
+There's a lot of anti-patterns here, and the trick is I have to make the sum of the parts something wholly unique, scratching itches a lot of folks out there feel but don't know they have, and even if they did, can't quite reach.